lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 # The Update Framework Governance

-  - TODO: Adding a subproject (repo) must add the name to PROJECTS.md

 ## Project Types

 * Core: the core of The Update Framework (TUF) project is the TUF specification